ArcherFSharpTesting/Archer.Bow/docs/readme/RunningHelpers.md

 ) -->

-The Bow library provides a set of helper functions to simplify running tests with the runner.
+The RunnerFactory library provides a set of helper functions to simplify running tests with the runner.
 These helpers make it easier to filter, seed, and execute tests in a variety of ways, and are available by default.

 <!-- (dl (# Helper Functions Overview)) -->